-Based on an initial public offering price of \$18.00 per share, we will receive approximately \$163.0 million from the sale of shares of common stock in the offering after deduction of underwriting discounts and commissions and estimated expenses (approximately \$187.6 million if the underwriters' over-allotment option is exercised in full).
-We intend to use net proceeds of approximately \$60.0 million from the offering to retire all of the outstanding 11 1/8% senior discount notes due 2008 (of which approximately \$54.0 million will be applied to the principal amount of such notes and approximately \$6.0 million will be applied to a prepayment premium), and the balance to repay all or a portion of the existing revolving credit facility and term loans under the credit facilities.
+Based on an assumed initial public offering price of \$18.00 per share (the midpoint of the estimated range of initial public offering prices), we will receive approximately \$163.0 million from the sale of shares of common stock in the offering after deduction of estimated underwriting discounts and commissions and estimated expenses (approximately \$187.6 million if the underwriters' overallotment option is exercised in full).
+We intend to use net proceeds of approximately \$60.0 million from the offering to retire all of the outstanding 1/8% senior discount notes due 2008 (of which approximately \$54.0 million 11 will be applied to the principal amount of such notes and approximately \$6.0 million will be applied to a prepayment premium), and the balance to repay all or a portion of the existing revolving credit facility and term loans under the credit facilities.
 Pending application of the net proceeds from the offering to repay the senior discount notes, we plan to borrow approximately \$60.0 million in funds under the delayed draw term loan facility to further reduce outstanding indebtedness under the credit facilities.